Relaxation techniques: Try these steps to reduce stress

 If you receive care at Mayo Clinic, consider registering for this online class: Introduction to tai chi

 Relaxation techniques are a great way to help with stress management.
 Relaxation isn't only about peace of mind or enjoying a hobby.
-Relaxation is a process that decreases the effects of stress on your mind and body.
-Relaxation techniques can help you cope with everyday stress and with stress related to various health problems, such as heart disease and pain.
+It's a process that decreases the stress effects on your mind and body.
+Relaxation techniques can help you cope with everyday stress.
+And these techniques can help with long-term stress or stress related to various health problems, such as heart disease and pain.

-Explore these simple relaxation techniques and get started on de-stressing your life and improving your health.
+Explore simple relaxation techniques and get started on de-stressing your life and improving your health and overall well-being.

 The benefits of relaxation techniques

-Practicing relaxation techniques can have many benefits, including:
+Practicing relaxation techniques can have many benefits, such as:

 - Slowing heart rate